gsebaali/covid19_and_ncd_risk_factors/README.md

 __Problem:__
-Building an NCD-vulnerability index that is calculated from risk factors and NCD prevalence indicators.
+Building an NCD-vulnerability index that is calculated from 22 different risk behavioral and metabolic risk factors and NCD prevalence indicators.

 This will serve in raising awareness on COVID-19 NCD links (advocacy), spurring debate, and informing policy decisions (possibly at a later stage, as we acquire better data and improve the index).